by Debra Johnson, Published June 11, 2014

 The Woodrow Wilson Teaching Fellowship was launched in Michigan with $18 million in support from the W.K.
 Kellogg Foundation.
 The organization is based in Battle Creek, Mich., and works throughout the U.S. and internationally.

 Founded in 1945, the Woodrow Wilson National Fellowship Foundation identifies and develops leaders and institutions to meet the nation’s critical challenges, working through education.
-For more information about the Woodrow Wilson Teaching Fellowships, please visit www.woodrow.org.
+For more information, visit the Woodrow Wilson Teaching Fellowship homepage.